open-rmf/rmf_reservation/readme.md

 # RMF Reservations

-This is a library that provides resource optimization constraints for multi-robot applications.
-More specifcally, we provide a very simple formulation for resource optimization and scheduling.
+This is a library that provides a solver for constrained resource scheduling for multi-robot applications.
+More specifically, we provide a very simple formulation for resource optimization and scheduling.
 A robot may request the use of a resource like a charger for a fixed duration of time within a given time range.
 The system will then assign the robot to said resource.